project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>1. <strong>Tool Bar</strong>: A collection of several tools available to create content resources <br> 2. <strong>Preview</strong>: A viewer that allows you see how content will display when published <br> 3. <strong>Right Pane</strong>: A collection of tabs that allow you to customize defaults for tools from the tool bar, add animation or interactive controls and view information about the slide <br> 4. <strong>Working Area</strong>: The slide that is currently being worked upon <br>5. <strong>Slide Sorter</strong>: Use this area to order your slides
+    <td>1. <b>Tool Bar</b>: A collection of several tools available to create content resources <br> 2. <strong>Preview</strong>: A viewer that allows you see how content will display when published <br> 3. <strong>Right Pane</strong>: A collection of tabs that allow you to customize defaults for tools from the tool bar, add animation or interactive controls and view information about the slide <br> 4. <strong>Working Area</strong>: The slide that is currently being worked upon <br>5. <strong>Slide Sorter</strong>: Use this area to order your slides
     </td>
     <td><img src="pages/features-documentation/images/contenteditor/contenteditor1.png"></td>
   </tr>